saltstack/salt/doc/ref/states/ordering.rst

 When creating salt sls files, it is often important to ensure that they run in a specific order.
-While states will always execute in the same order, that order is not nessisarily defined the way you want it.
+While states will always execute in the same order, that order is not necessarily defined the way you want it.

-A few tools exist in Salt to set up the corect state ordering, these tools consist of requisite declarations and order options.
+A few tools exist in Salt to set up the correct state ordering.
+These tools consist of requisite declarations and order options.

 The Order Option